 As for all the other products we use for non-toxic cleaning, I’ve listed them below.
 Keep in mind, these are not all perfect.
 Switching to natural cleaning products is a process for me and until some of the cleaner ones become more effective I’m sticking with this middle ground.
 When possible we order big refill bottles and reuse the original ones.

-*We were able to reuse our old swiffer mop by putting velcro on the top and sides of the resusable wipe as shown below on our floors and tiles.
+*We were able to reuse our old swiffer mop by putting velcro on the top and sides of the reusable wipe as shown below on our floors and tiles.

 DIY All-Purpose Cleaner

 I did want to add that it is very easy to make your own DIY All-Purpose Cleaner at home.
 The reason I don’t use it is because I am particular and REALLY don’t like the smell of vinegar.
 Yes, you can use essential oils to mask it but my nose knows everything.
 However if you are on a budget this is a great option for you and can easily be refilled reducing your waste.

 First thing you need to know is that vinegar should be diluted with water in a 1:4 ratio.
 So for 1/2 cup of white vinegar you will use 2 cups of water.
 The skies the limit when it comes to essential oils but the most effective for cleaning are lemon, peppermint and lavender.